publiclab/Passive-PM/contributing.md

-#Contribute to the TALA replication project
+#Contribute to the Passive PM
-This repository is one aspect of a larger effort to replicate the TALA system, as well as use and document kite anemometers of other designs.
-In addition, the mathematical models used by the TALA system can be put to other uses, such as predicting the lift of a kite in known winds.
+This repository is one aspect of a larger effort to [monitor particulate matter at Public Lab](https://publiclab.org/pm-monitoring).

-You can contribute to the TALA replication project by:
+You can contribute to this by:

-* Replicating the TALA kit and documenting your use of it on [publiclab.org](https://publiclab.org) with the tag "[kite-anemometer](https://publiclab.org/tag/kite-anemometer)."
-If you record your experiences elsewhere, please contact us and share.
+* Contributing to the open-licensed sections of this repository, or [requesting a license] for the patent-protected sections.
-* Expanding our documentation of kite anemometry research and projects on [the Public Lab Wiki.](https://publiclab.org/wiki/kite-anemometers)
+* Expanding our documentation of passive PM monitoring projects on [the Public Lab Wiki.](https://publiclab.org/wiki/passive-pm)
-* Improving the documentation on kite wind speed meter models in the [Kite Wind Speed Meter](./Kite-Wind-Speed-Meter) repository, as well as adding applications of those models.
 * Adding your comments to [open issues in this repository](/issues).
-* Forking this repository and improving the design documentation, assembly instructions, or to add hardware or software for acquiring and interpretting data.

 #Contributing to an OPEN Open Source project repository